 - Form the ground beef into individual hamburgers and either grill or fry.
 Season with salt and pepper when the hamburgers are almost done.

-- Split the breads into halves and spread a generous amount of mayonnaise on both halves.
+- Split each roll in half and spread a generous amount of mayonnaise on each half.

 - Build your hamburger to your taste.